kennethassogba/root-finding-algorithms/README.md

 # Root finding algorithms

 Implementation of main numerical methods for solving non-linear equations f(x)=0.
-In English and French (fr) with examples.
+In English and French with examples.

 1. Bisection method
 2. Secant method